kumarmohit-28/jeecollage/README.md

 # jeecollage

-A simple and fast website to give a list of colleges based on the students rank in JEE based on the results of 2019. website link: http://jeecollage.pythonanywhere.com/
+A simple and fast website to give a list of colleges based on the students rank in JEE based on the previous year results.

+website link: http://jeecollage.pythonanywhere.com/